EasternEdgeRobotics/Software_2024/README.md

 # Introduction

 Welcome to the Eastern Edge Robotics Software 2024.
-For a production (non-development) installation guide, navigate to the Docker Installation (recommended) or Host-Side Installation sections.
-For a Simulation Environment Install, navigate Simulation Section.
+For a production installation guide, navigate to the Docker Installation section (recommended) or Host-Side Installation section.
+For a Simulation Environment install guide, navigate to the Simulation Section.

 ### Frontend